HDFS Tutorial – A Complete Hadoop HDFS Overview

 Hadoop HDFS creates duplicate copies of each block.
 This is called replication.
 All blocks are replicated and stored at different nodes across the cluster.
 It tries to put at least 1 replica in every rack.

 Datanodes are arranged in racks.
 All the nodes in a rack are connected by a single switch so if a switch or complete rack is down, data can be accessed from another rack.
 We will see it further in rack awareness section.

 As seen earlier in this Hadoop HDFS tutorial, default replication factor is 3 and this can be changed to the required values according to the requirement by editing the configuration files (hdfs-site.xml)

 d.
 High Availability

-Replication of data blocks in HDFS and storing at multiple nodes across cluster provides high availability of data.
+Replication of data blocks and storing at multiple nodes across cluster provides high availability of data.
 Even if a network link or node or some hardware goes down, we can easily get the data from the different path or different node as data is minimally replicated at 3 nodes.
 This is how high availability feature is supported by HDFS.
 Learn more about high availability.

 e.
 Data Reliability

 As we have seen in high availability in this HDFS tutorial, data is replicated in HDFS, It is stored reliably as well.
 Due to replication, blocks are highly available even if some node crashes or some hardware fails.
 We can balance the cluster (if 1 node goes down, block that was stored at that node become under replicated or if a node which has gone down suddenly becomes active, block at that node is over replicated.
 We need to balance the cluster to create or destroy the replica as per the situation) in such case by making the replication factor to desired value by just running few commands.
 This is how data is stored reliably and provides fault tolerant and high availability.

 f.
 Fault Tolerant